Toward Trustworthy Portrait Editing: Evaluation of Demographic Misrepresentation in I2I Models: Source Image Selection

 \subsection{Selection Process}

-We generated 7 candidate pools (V1--V7) using different random seeds.
-A custom Flask-based web tool enabled side-by-side comparison of candidates across all versions.
-The selection process was completed over approximately 2 hours with 102 logged selection actions.
-The final dataset draws images from all 7 versions, as shown in Table~\ref{tab:source_distribution}.
+We generated 7 candidate pools (V1--V7) using different random seeds and different age-band stratifications, and reviewed each pool with the same six quality criteria.
+A custom web tool laid out candidates side-by-side across all versions for each $(\text{race}, \text{gender}, \text{age})$ cell, allowing a single reviewer to pick the best-qualifying image for each cell.
+Table~\ref{tab:source_distribution} shows the resulting distribution of the final 84 images across pools.

+The unequal distribution across V1--V7 reflects pool-level differences in average image quality rather than any deliberate weighting: pools generated with stricter filters (e.g., V3) yielded more cells passing all six criteria, while pools with looser filters were used to fill cells in under-represented age bands (e.g., 70+) that were sparse in the stricter pools.
+We did not crop or otherwise modify the selected images beyond what is required by each model's input pipeline; all source images were resized to the model's native input resolution while preserving aspect ratio, with the face roughly centered.
+We deliberately do \emph{not} control for incidental factors such as lighting, background, or clothing across the 84 sources, because these factors covary with demographics in real face datasets and matching them across cells would itself constitute a confound.